 The lighted calligraphy on the upper wall of the Lobby is the 1,000-character Chinese poem written by a Tang Dynasty monk named Huai Su 1,200 years ago.
 Legend has it that the Thousand Character Classic was commissioned by Emperor Wu of the Liang dynasty for the purpose of educating his son and composed by Zhou Xingsi about 1,500 years ago.
 Zhou Xingsi reshuffled one thousand non-redundant characters from the calligraphy of Wang Xizhi into a rhymed text.

-Chinese Carved Lacquerware
+Chinese Carved Lacquerware: [Accordion]

 Beijing-carved lacquer ware is particularly known for its exquisiteness, elegance and sense of majesty.

 One authentic piece of carved lacquer ware usually takes between six and eight months to finish.
 Several to hundreds of layers of lacquer are painted onto a wooden or bronze mold.
 The lacquer should be between fifteen to twenty-five millimeters thick.
 The lacquer ware is finished once it has been polished over with another layer of protective lacquer.
-Beijing carved lacquer ware is particularly known for its exquisiteness, elegance and sense of majesty.

-Portrait of President Mao
+Portrait of President Mao: [Accordion]

-By Chen Yifei Lived through 1946 to 2005
+By Chen Yifei

 Size: H 52cm.
 Material: White Jade.
 Collector: Liu Zhiwei

-Kwan Yin, commonly known as bodhisattva, in English as the Goddess of Mercy, is the synonymous with the pinnacle of mercy and compassion in Chinese Buddhism.
-Seated with the right hand gesturing Fearless and the left hand holding a Ruyi, the white jade Kwan Yin is nicely casted, epitomizing the blessing from heaven.
+Kwan Yin, a bodhisattva, commonly known as the ‘Goddess of Mercy’ in English, is synonymous with the pinnacle of mercy and compassion in Chinese Buddhism.
+Seated, with the right hand gesturing fearless and the left hand holding a Ruyi, the white jade Kwan Yin is beautifully casted, epitomising a blessing from heaven.

 *The work is collected by Mr. Zhang Zhenyu.

-Snowy Waves and Green Mountains
+Snowy Waves and Green Mountains: [Accordion]

-Portrait of Lee with Iron Crutch
+Portrait of Lee with Iron Crutch: [Accordion]